Uclusion/uclusion-blog/_posts/2021-08-16-code-factory.md

 * If the team is led by a technical manager how much collaboration on his/her code and ideas?
 * Are engineering teams siloed or distributed?
 Code factories are more likely to be siloed since it pairs well with top-down.
+* Check out the engineering management resumes.
+The culture of previous jobs frequently influences the level of autonomy they encourage.

 Even if you are job seeking, its best if finding a new position is not your only angle on escaping code factory.